Axxoy/Axxoy.github.io/_tabs/about.md

 <!-- <div style="text-align: justify"> -->
 I wanted to create a more `personal` and blog friendly website where I can really talk about myself, and share my thoughts.
 I also wanted to have a place where I can share my `projects`, `progress`, and of course, blog about whatever I find of `interest`.
 I do still intend on keeping my <a href="https://www.axoy.me"> other page </a>, but I will be using this one more often.
-Plus, this blog has a comment section at the bottom of posts, which I think is pretty cool 😅
+Plus, this blog has a dark mode toggle, which is always appreciated 😅

-You will find wide range of posts on here, from CS, to Linux, Bash, AI-concepts of interest, projects I am working on or completed, video games I find interesting, my own game development journey, and even non-technical content.
+You will find a wide range of posts on here, from CS, to Linux, Bash, AI-concepts of interest, projects I am working on or completed, video games I find interesting, my own game development journey, and even non-technical content.
+Simply put, whatever feels right goes on here.

 > __*As for the technical side of this website, I made it using a [Jekyll](https://jekyllrb.com/) theme, and it is being hosted on [Github Pages](https://pages.github.com/).
-I will create a post on how I did it all of that, but in the meantime you can check out [this great post](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) if you would like to get started yourself!*__
+I am thinking of writing a post on how I did it all of that, but in the meantime you can check out [this great post](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) if you would like to get started yourself!*__

 <!-- </div> -->